rossprogram/rossprogram.github.io/students/faq.md

 ### What is the ratio of boys to girls?

-In past years, about one-fourth of the participants have been female.
+In 2023, of the 114 first-year participants, 49 identified as women or non-binary.

 ### What is the average age?
 What is the age spread?
 Is my child too young/old?